Chrisw00d1/project-4-client/README.md

 <a name="lessons"></a>
 ## Lessons learned
 Despite getting Tone.js to work in this project it proved very difficult to get it working in the way that we wanted it to work.
 There are still cases where the app still breaks when the user clicks too many buttons on the grid or the user creates  spends too long on the app.
 We realise that we needed to spend more time learning how the library works and that we couldn’t get it working exactly how we wanted.
-We also learnt that having a project that was fun to work on made it easier top work on as well as us both wanting to spend time to work on .
+We also learnt that having a project that was fun to work on made it easier top work on as well as us both wanting to spend time to work on.

 <a name="future"></a>
 ## Future Improvements